romanhaa/Cerebro/examples/pbmc_10k_v3/Seurat_v2/README.md

 ### All cells

 Next, we perform trajectory analysis of all cells with Monocle using the previously identified highly variable genes.
-We extract the trajectory from the generated Monocle object with the `extractMonocleTrajectory()` function of cerebroPrepare and attach it to our Seurat object.
+We extract the trajectory from the generated Monocle object with the `extractMonocleTrajectory()` function of cerebroApp and attach it to our Seurat object.

 ```r
 monocle_all_cells <- newCellDataSet(